ahmedbham/azure-openai-api-levelup/docs/modules/Module2/Lab-2.md

 ```

    > [!NOTE]
-   > if you are using a non-Microsoft account, and if running CodeSpaces in the browser, you will need to run:
+   > if you are using a non-Microsoft account, and if running CodeSpaces or Cloud Shell, you will need to run:
    >
    > `azd login --use-device-code=false --tenant-id <your tenant id>`
    >
+   > to obtain `<your tenant id>` run `az account show --query tenantId -o tsv`
+   >
    > You may receive an error with message `localhost refused to connect` after logging in.
 If so:
    >
    > 1. Copy the URL.
-   > 1. Run `curl '<pasted url>'` (URL in quotes) in a new Visual Studio Code terminal.
+   > 1. Run `curl '<pasted url>'` (URL in quotes) in a new CodeSpaces or Cloud Shell terminal.
    >
-   > In the original terminal, the login should now succeed.
+   > In the original CodeSpaces or Cloud Shell terminal, the login should now succeed.

 1. Run the following command:

 ```bash
 azd config set defaults.subscription <yourSubscriptionID>
 ```

+to obtain `<yourSubscriptionID>`, run `az account show --query id -o tsv`

 1. Run the following command: